This site is intended for health professionals only

 CPD module: Recognising and managing self-harm in teenage children

-Mental health nurse Simone Garland will guide you through the latest understanding of self-harm in teenagers and best practice for nurses in assessing and managing this vulnerable group.
+Mental health nurse Simone Garland provides a guide to the latest understanding of self-harm in teenagers and best practice for nurses in assessing and managing this vulnerable group

 Author